automated-bots/GitLab-Bot/README.md

 Some test events will not listen to the triggers (since it will not contain the right trigger information).
 But the `Releases events` should work from the Test drop-down menu (last option).

-For testing purpose you could even disable the whole Telegram bot feature, and first test your GitLab Webhooks, by disabling the Telegram part.
-Set the `TELEGRAM_ENABLED` environment variable to false:
+For testing purpose you could disable the Telegram integration and use a _fake_ telegram bot.
+To use the fake bot set the `TELEGRAM_ENABLED` environment variable to `false`:

 ```bash
 export TELEGRAM_ENABLED=false